diogin/gorox/test/README.md

-Place tests for your webapps and services.
+Place tests for your webapps and rpcsvcs.
 Feel free to structure this directory anyway you want.